Mozambican Marine Conservation Project

 Underwater Camera Survey in Mozambique

-Take weekly trips to the estuary by traditional dhow boat and snorkel through the sandy-bottom reef and mangrove forests where a variety of fascinating marine life live!
+Estuary Trips Take weekly trips to the estuary on the project's research vessel or kayaks and snorkel through the sandy-bottom reef and mangrove forests where a variety of fascinating marine life live!
 Here, you will undertake surveys and video transects, collecting data on starfish, sea urchins, eels, sea horses and more, in order to gain insight into the health of these valuable ecosystems.
-The data collected also supports work with the local government to regulate and protect the area, and because of this research, 9 protected areas have been established in the estuary since 2017!
+The data collected also supports work with the local government to regulate and protect the area, and because of this research, 11 protected areas have been established in the estuary since 2017!

 Local Communities in Tofo Bay